justinblalock87/CS4641-Music-Genre-Prediction/README.md

 ![cs4641randomforest](https://user-images.githubusercontent.com/52206987/142121286-487eee83-c7db-4e5c-b133-b78d1800a92e.png)

+At the moment, our current accuracy has only been capable of reaching 45%.
+While an improvement over random selection, we are currently limited by the features that were extracted from the spotify API.
+To make our model more accureate, we intend to do a spectrogram analysis to ideally extract more information to classify songs.
+This would consist of normalizing the spectrogram against volume and combining it with the existing spotify data.

 ## References
 - G. Tzanetakis and P. Cook.
 Musical genre classification of audio signals.
 IEEE Transactions on Speech and Audio Processing, 10(5):293–302, July 2002.
 - Hareesh Bahuleyan.
 Music genre classification using machine learning techniques.
 CoRR, abs/1804.01149, 2018.